How do you know if this can help me or my loved one?

-There are many research studies that show positive support for neurofeedback with regards to improving cognitive abilities.
-Please see a few examples below and don’t hesitate to contact MyBrainDr for additional information and studies.
+There are many research studies that show positive support for neurofeedback with regard to improving cognitive abilities.
+Please see a few examples below, and don’t hesitate to contact MyBrainDr for additional information and studies.

 Feasibility of eyes open alpha power training for mental enhancement in elite gymnasts

 “The study was double-blind and placebo-controlled.
 Twelve elite gymnasts were either given eyes open alpha power training or random beta power training (controls).
 Results indicate small improvements in sleep quality and mental and physical shape.
 In our first attempt at getting a grip on mental capacities in athletes, we think this novel training method can be promising.
 Because gymnastics is one of the most mentally demanding sports, we value even small benefits for the athlete and consider them indicative for future research.”